Cutting Through the Clutter: Making Insurance Choices Easier in the United States

 There are several reasons to believe that substantial comparison friction occurs in the choosing of Medicare Part D plans.
 A recent study found that more than 70 percent of seniors believed that there were too many alternative plans to choose from, and more than half had difficulty understanding how Medicare Part D worked and what savings to expect.

 This study estimates the impact of reducing comparison friction on consumer choice in the market for prescription drug insurance plans for senior citizens.

-The sample, which was drawn from patients of the University of Wisconsin Hospital, was randomly assigned to either a treatment or a comparison group.
-Seniors in the treatment group received a letter with personalized price information created by entering their prescription use data into Medicare's Plan Finder website.
+The sample, which was drawn from patients of the University of Wisconsin Hospital, was randomly assigned to either an intervention or a comparison group.
+Seniors in the intervention group received a letter with personalized price information created by entering their prescription use data into Medicare's Plan Finder website.
 They saw the cost of all plans for their personal drug profile, as well as how much they would save by switching to the lowest-cost plan.
 The comparison group was given only the address of this website, but they had to actively pursue this information, whereas the treatment group had information delivered to them.